 With no early symptoms, diabetic eye disease-a group of conditions including cataract, glaucoma, and diabetic retinopathy-can affect anyone with type 1 or type 2 diabetes.
-African Americans, American Indians/Alaska Natives, and Hispanics/Latinos are at higher risk for losing vision or going blind from diabetes.
+American Indians/Alaska Natives are at higher risk for losing vision or going blind from diabetes.
+According to the Indian Health Service, almost 16 percent of American Indians and Alaska Natives have diabetes.
+Among them, diabetes varies considerably in various regions, from 6 percent among Alaska Natives to 24 percent among American Indians in southern Arizona.

 The longer a person has diabetes, the greater the risk for diabetic eye disease.
 Once vision is lost, it often cannot be restored.

-Keeping diabetes under control is key to slowing the progression of vision complications like diabetic retinopathy.
+Keeping diabetes in control is key to slowing the progression of vision complications like diabetic retinopathy.
 There are important steps people with diabetes can take to keep their health on TRACK: